Music in the Country

 Spotify

 “Look at The Band.”
-Walsh says, “Guys like Taj Mahal and Leon Russell, they cut their teeth doing what we call residencies now but were just a gig back then.
+Walsh says, “Guys like Taj Mahal, Leon Russell, and the E Street Band, they cut their teeth doing what we call residencies now but were just a gig back then.
 You’d play three weeks at one club and then move on; play three weeks at the next club.
 You basically holed up somewhere and learned how to entertain people.
 And that, in my opinion, is something that has been lost.”

 Special Guest – Jacob Vanko